vitaliel/digital_ocean/README.md

       - invalid
         - should not be successful
     - \#add
-      - does not work, ask digitalocean to fix (PENDING: No reason given)
-      - should be successful (PENDING: Temporarily disabled with xit)
+      - should be successful
     - \#edit
-      - does not work, ask digitalocean to fix (PENDING: No reason given)
+      - should be successful
     - \#delete
       - should be successful
   - \#images